Table of Contents

 Sedimentation

-Floc is large in size so it naturally settles to the bottom of the water supply while clean water rises above it.
+Floc is large, so it naturally settles to the bottom of the water supply while clean water rises above it.

 Filtration